neumaneuma/Blog/encoding.md

 abcŔŖ
 ```

 Don't worry about the unfamiliar `R` characters at the end of `file2.txt`.
 I'll go over those details in-depth in the UTF-8 and Unicode sections.
-Now I will show the binary and hex representations of each file:
+For now I will just show the binary and hex representations of each file:
 ```bash
 $ xxd -b file1.txt # binary
 00000000: 01100001 01100010 01100011 00001010                    abc.